felipekbca/GoogleCalendarDesktop/README.md

 # Download Google Calendar Desktop

-is available to download for macOS.
-Precompiled downloads are available from our downloads page [releases](https://github.com/felipekbca/GoogleCalendarDesktop/releases)
+It is available to download for macOS.
+Precompiled downloads are available here [releases](https://github.com/felipekbca/GoogleCalendarDesktop/releases)

 ## Building